 ‘Everyone has nightmares about the ugliest way to die.’

-Don’t Go in the Woods – also known as Don’t Go in the Woods… Alone! – is a 1980 (released 1981) American slasher film directed by James Bryan from a screenplay by Garth Eliassen.
+Don’t Go in the Woods is a 1980 (released 1981) American slasher film directed by James Bryan from a screenplay by Garth Eliassen.
+Promoted as Don’t Go in the Woods… Alone!

-It is one of the infamous video nasties that was banned in the UK in the moral panic of the 1980s.
-It was finally re-released uncut, with a BBFC 15 rating (!), in 2007.
+In the UK, Don’t Go in the Woods was one of the infamous video nasties that were banned in the moral panic of the 1980s.
+It was finally re-released uncut, with a BBFC ’15’ rating (!), in 2007.

 As something kills a hysterical woman, and a bird watcher, four friends – Peter, Joanne, Ingrid and Craig – trek through the wilderness.
 A tourist is thrown over a waterfall – landing near some oblivious frolickers – and his mother is wounded, and dragged away.

 The four backpackers set up camp for the night, and elsewhere a pair of honeymooners are attacked in their van and murdered.
 The next day, the two couples continue their hike, while an artist is stabbed to death, and her young daughter is taken.